martialbb/genascope-frontend/README.md

-# CancerGenix
+# Genascope

-CancerGenix is a comprehensive web application designed to help identify individuals who may benefit from genetic testing for hereditary cancer syndromes.
+Genascope is a comprehensive web application designed to help identify individuals who may benefit from genetic testing for hereditary cancer syndromes.
 The platform consists of a chat-based risk assessment tool, eligibility analysis, lab integration features, and appointment scheduling capabilities.

 ## 🔄 Project Architecture

 This project uses a multi-repository architecture:
 - **Frontend** (this repo): User interface built with Astro, React (TypeScript), and Tailwind CSS
-- **Backend**: [cancer-genix-backend](https://github.com/martialbb/cancer-genix-backend) - FastAPI backend service
+- **Backend**: [genascope-backend](https://github.com/martialbb/genascope-backend) - FastAPI backend service

 ## ✨ Key Features